pingidentity/pingdirectory-go-client/docs/NumSubordinatesVirtualAttributeResponse.md

 ### NewNumSubordinatesVirtualAttributeResponse

-`func NewNumSubordinatesVirtualAttributeResponse(schemas []EnumnumSubordinatesVirtualAttributeSchemaUrn, attributeType string, enabled bool, ) *NumSubordinatesVirtualAttributeResponse`
+`func NewNumSubordinatesVirtualAttributeResponse(schemas []EnumnumSubordinatesVirtualAttributeSchemaUrn, id string, attributeType string, enabled bool, ) *NumSubordinatesVirtualAttributeResponse`

 NewNumSubordinatesVirtualAttributeResponse instantiates a new NumSubordinatesVirtualAttributeResponse object This constructor will assign default values to properties that have it defined,